-Knurling may also be used to deform a part to correct a deviation from the design intent.
-In the event of a smooth-bore cylinder that has been warped, knurling may sometimes be used to expand portions of the cylinder so that they fit in the receiver.
+Knurling may also deform a part to correct a deviation from the design intent.
+In the event of a smooth-bore cylinder that has been warped, knurling may sometimes be used to expand portions of the cylinder to fit in the receiver.
 This process has fallen out of common practice with modern high-tolerance systems.

-In the event of a smooth-bore cylinder that has been warped, knurling may sometimes be used to expand portions of the cylinder so that they fit in the receiver.
+In the event of a smooth-bore cylinder that has been warped, knurling may sometimes be used to expand portions of the cylinder to fit in the receiver.
 This process has fallen out of common practice with modern high-tolerance systems.

-In some cases, press fit features may be created by creating a knurled surface.
-This allows for a part to be inserted in such a way that it is retained by friction from the regular surface protrusions found on the knurled part.
+Sometimes, press-fit features may be created by creating a knurled surface.
+This allows for a part to be inserted so that it is retained by friction from the regular surface protrusions found on the knurled part.

-Along the same lines, screw threads may be produced in a similar fashion to knurls.
+Along the same lines, screw threads may be produced similarly to knurls.
 Ideally, screw threads will be rolled on using the same process as knurling.
-If this is not accomplished, screw threads must be cut in which significantly increases both cost and the chance of burring.
+If this is not accomplished, screw threads must be cut in, which significantly increases both the cost and the chance of burring.

 If

-While designing parts which are to be machined…
+While designing parts that are to be machined:

 (a) If knurling will be used